linuxfce/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: I'm a Web Developer (begginner) based in London &amp; I also repair computers free of charge to my neighbours & friends.
+subtitle: I'm a Front-End Developer (begginner) based in London &amp; I also repair computers free of charge to my neighbours & friends.
 bigimg: "/img/MigPCrepairs.jpeg"
 ---